 We all know that a three-leaf clover is purported to be good luck, but when it comes to your health, you don’t want to rely on chance.
 So instead of searching for a mythical clover, seek out red clover.
 Your body and mind will be be thankful you did.

-Over the past several decades, red clover has come to be known as an effective, all-natural treatment for lowering menopause symptoms, improving bone mineral density, and lowering risk for heart-related problems like high cholesterol and high blood pressure symptoms.
+Over the past several decades, red clover has come to be known as a top herbal supplement.
+It’s an effective, all-natural treatment for lowering menopause symptoms, improving bone mineral density, and lowering risk for heart-related problems like high cholesterol and high blood pressure symptoms.
 It’s also used to treat several conditions related to inflammation and low immunity, including coughs, respiratory infections, or skin conditions like psoriasis and eczema.
 (1)

 Traditionally used to balance hormones and stop mucus accumulation in the oral, nasal and ocular passages, research shows people taking red clover extract experience overall satisfaction regarding many different “symptoms of aging” compared to placebo groups — and often conventional medicines too.
 Research has shown that red clover is safe for most people and works relatively quickly, bringing positive changes to the health of the scalp, hair, skin, libido, mood, sleep and energy within several months of use.

 1. Reduces Menopausal Symptoms